jchapin/capitaltechnologyservices.github.io/work.md

 ---
 layout: page
-title: Clients
+title: Examples of Our Recent Work
-permalink: /clients/
+permalink: /work/
 ---

-Examples of our recent work:

 * Revived the e-commerce presence of a specialty manufacturer of musical equipment
 * Assisted multiple counties and cities in Tennessee in preparing over $1.7B in property tax bills